Flowers Report

 Life expectancy: looks good.
 The occasional dead leaf but in general appears to be enjoying life.

-comment: As I mentioned, I suspect the cats abuse this one but I wasn't able to get him to complain. - Some strange white and green small leafy thing right side of TV.
+comment: As I mentioned, I suspect the cats abuse this one but I wasn't able to get him to complain.

 Looks like what I believe a mentally devastated plant will look like.
 If it was a human his hair would be long messy and skin flakes would fall of him.